beatrizritterr/Site-Receitas---Twist-2025/README.md

-➜ In this lesson, we created a small website with four pages:
+➜ In this lesson, we created a small website with four pages using only HTML:

 ⭑ On the index (home) page, we only have the website name (with images) and four links (HOME | Recipe | Video | Contact).